Common Inpainted Objects In-N-Out of Context: Related Work

 \textbf{COCO and its extensions}.
 The Common Objects in Context (COCO) dataset~\cite{lin2014microsoft} is a widely used benchmark for various computer vision tasks, including object detection, instance segmentation, and captioning.
 Over the years, several extensions have been proposed.
 Some datasets primarily focus on \textit{expanding annotations} without modifying image content.
 COCO-WholeBody refines human keypoint detection by adding facial, hand, and foot keypoints~\cite{jin2020whole}, while LVIS introduces a long-tailed distribution with over 1,000 categories for instance segmentation~\cite{gupta2019lvis}.
 COCO-Stuff incorporates background (stuff) annotations for panoptic segmentation~\cite{caesar2018coco}, and RefCOCO enables referring expression-based object localization~\cite{kazemzadeh2014referitgame}.
 Other works improve \textit{vision-language alignment}, such as COCO-Caption for image captioning~\cite{chen2015microsoft} and COCO-Text for scene text detection~\cite{veit2016coco}.
 Additionally, CD-COCO, which applies image distortions to test robustness~\cite{beghdadi2023cd}, and COCONut, which unifies multiple segmentation tasks~\cite{deng2024coconut}, explore \textit{scene complexity}.
 However, these datasets do not manipulate contextual relationships.
 Our dataset uniquely reconstructs scene context by \textit{replacing original objects with out-of-context alternatives via inpainting}, creating a testbed for \textit{context modeling} and \textit{fake localization} that enables the learning of complex scene semantics.

-\textbf{Context reasoning.} Context is essential for understanding object relationships and finding anomalies in complex scenes.
-Biederman et al.~\cite{biederman1982scene} identified five relational principles—support, interposition, probability, position, and size—that help identify contextual inconsistencies.
-Prior works apply these principles using object co-occurrence and support relationships for out-of-context detection~\cite{choi2012context}.
-Others have demonstrated that slight context changes in ``object transplanting'' experiments can cause significant errors in object detection.
-Acharya et al.~\cite{acharya2022detecting} introduced a Graph Contextual Reasoning Network (GCRN) to model co-occurrence and relative position to detect out-of-context objects.
-A comprehensive review of context in vision is in~\cite{wang2023context}.
+\textbf{Context reasoning.} Context is essential for understanding object relationships and finding anomalies in complex scenes~\cite{oliva2007role}.
+Biederman et al.~\cite{biederman1982scene} identified relational principles such as support, probability, and size that help identify contextual inconsistencies, which prior works apply using co-occurrence and support relationships for out-of-context detection~\cite{choi2012context}.
+Others have shown that slight context changes can cause significant errors in object detection, and Acharya et al.~\cite{acharya2022detecting} introduced a Graph Contextual Reasoning Network modeling co-occurrence and relative position to detect out-of-context objects.
+Context is particularly important for object detection~\cite{dvornik2018modeling,bomatter2021pigs}; a comprehensive review is in~\cite{wang2023context}.
 Ours is the first work to feature a mixture of in- and out-of-context objects in large-scale data.
-Moreover, context is under-explored in fake detection.
-Multimodal Large Language Models (MLLMs) ~\cite{deitke2024molmo, liu2023llava, liu2024llavanext, team2023gemini, jin2024unified}, offer a human-aligned approach to nuanced context reasoning.
-We are the first to use context in fake detection with MLLMs.
+While context remains under-explored in fake detection, Large Vision Language Models (LVLMs)~\cite{deitke2024molmo, liu2023visual, liu2024llavanext, team2023gemini, jin2023unified} offer a human-aligned approach to context reasoning; we are the first to leverage them for context-based fake detection.